Magnesium: role, benefits, recommended intakes, sources, properties, dosage

 What foods should you choose to fill up on magnesium?

 In general, we are more magnesium deficient than anything else.
-As part of a moderate or low-carbohydrate diet, rich in vegetables and good fats, you'll need to pay even more attention to your magnesium intake.
+As part of a moderate or low-magnesium diet carbohydratesWith its rich vegetable and fat content, you'll need to pay particular attention to its magnesium intake.

-For a magnesium-rich diet, it's important to focus on certain foods, such as dark chocolate, oilseeds, wholegrain cereals, green vegetables and pulses.
+For a magnesium-rich diet, it's important to focus on certain foods, such as dark chocolate oilseedsthe cereals complete, the vegetables and pulses.

-Dark green leafy vegetables (spinach), legumes, brewer's yeast, seeds, wheat germ, whole grains and nuts are also excellent sources of magnesium.
-For optimum results, we recommend dark chocolate and wholegrain cereals in the morning, oilseeds in the afternoon, and everything else at lunch or dinner.
+Dark-green leafy vegetables (spinach) pulses, brewer's yeast, seeds, wheat germ, whole grains and nuts are also excellent sources of magnesium.
+For the best results, we recommend dark chocolate and wholegrain cereals in the morning, oilseeds in the afternoon, and everything else at lunch or dinner.

 On the other hand, most industrial products such as cereals and processed foods are often sources of magnesium deficiency.